pkeilbach/htwg-practical-nlp/docs/getting_started.md

 If your IDE supports it, you can execute the Jupyter notebooks natively in your IDE (e.g. using the [VSCode Jupyter extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter)).

-If you prefer the web UI, you can start the Jupyter server with the following command.
+If you prefer the web UI, you can start the Jupyter lab server with the following command.

 ```sh
 make jupyter
 ```

 Jupyter is now accessible at <http://localhost:8888/>.

-!!! info

-    Of course you can also use JupyterLab if you wish, but this is not included in the setup script.

 ## Serve the Lecture Notes